terramate-io/terramate/docs/cloud/organization/user-management.md

 As an `admin` you can promote other teammates by granting them the `admin` role or demote other teammates by granting them the `member` role.

 Only other teammates can be managed this way.
 You can not demote yourself.
 To drop the `admin` role, promote another teammate to `admin` and ask the teammate to demote you.
-This guarantees that your organization always have at least one administrator.
+This guarantees that your organization always has at least one administrator.

 In case the only teammate having an `admin` role is not active anymore, and you need to promote a new admin, please get in touch with our support.